Down syndrome & Mental Health Support Group

 —— PRINT ——

-Mental Wellness in Adults with Down syndrome: A Guide to Emotional and Behavioral Strengths and Challenges, Dennis McGuire, Ph.D. & Brian Chicoine, M.D.; Available here on Amazon
+Mental Wellness in Adults with Down syndrome: A Guide to Emotional and Behavioral Strengths and Challenges, Dennis McGuire, Ph.D. & Brian Chicoine, M.D.; First edition (2006) available here.
+2nd Edition (2021) available here.

 In this groundbreaking book, the founding directors of the Adult Down Syndrome Center of Lutheran General Hospital in Park Ridge, Illinois the first and premier facility of its type in North America share nearly 30 years of combined experience treating more than 3,000 adolescents and adults with Down syndrome aged 12 to 83.
 MENTAL WELLNESS is an invaluable resource for parents, mental health professionals, teachers and caregivers who want to understand better how to promote mental health and resolve psychosocial problems in people with Down syndrome.